 Maybe you need a new bedroom for a growing family, or a home office for a new career Perhaps you want a breakfast nook, sunroom, music or exercise room.

-Whatever your family s needs, this section presents step-by-step techniques for building a basic, one-story addition from the ground up & the house out.
-Even complex additions that involve plumbing, several rooms, or multiple stories begin with the basic planning & construction techniques presented here.
+Whatever your family s needs, this section presents step-by-step techniques for building a basic, one-story addition from the ground up and the house out.
+Even complex additions that involve plumbing, several rooms, or multiple stories begin with the basic planning and construction techniques presented here.

 A committed do-it yourselfer with some experience can build a simple addition.
 This section will help you decide whether you can handle such a project, as well as enable you to deal confidently with hired professionals.